Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Datasets

-The HI4PI \ion{H}{i} data and \textit{Planck} dust data have different resolutions.
-We processed the data as follows; (1) If the $\tau_{353}$ data have a 21.8\,arcmin resolution at a data point, the \ion{H}{i} data were smoothed.
-Othewise, the dust data were smoothed to 16.2\,arcmin resolution.
-(2) Both were degraded to $N_\mathrm{side}=256$ (the mean pixel spacing is 13.7\,arcmin).
+The \ion{H}{i} data were integrated into the five velocity ranges (summarized in Table~\ref{tab:velocity_components}) and combined into a single \textsc{HEALPix} format data for each velocity range.
+The HI4PI \ion{H}{i} and the \textit{Planck} dust data have different resolutions, and we matched them as follows: (1) if the resolution of the \textit{Planck} data is 21.8\,arcmin at a data point, the \ion{H}{i} data were smoothed, (2) otherwise (5.0, 8.7, 11.7, or 15.0\,arcmin), the dust data were smoothed to 16.2\,arcmin resolution.
+Then both were degraded to $N_\mathrm{side}=256$ (the mean pixel spacing is 13.7\,arcmin) to reduce the computational cost.
 In the following sections, we used these processed data unless otherwise noted.